ShaneBeee/EmployeeTimesheet/README.md

 ### 🔍 Search
 Sidebar search bar with live dropdown results across work logs, expenses, and KM trips.
 Click any result to navigate directly to the relevant panel.

+### ↩ Undo
+Deleting a work log entry, expense, or KM trip shows a snackbar with an **Undo** button.
+Clicking Undo within 8 seconds restores the item; otherwise the delete is committed to disk.

 ### ⚙️ Settings
 Three tabs:

-- **Profile** — employee info (name, company, address, phone, email) used on invoices and exports
+- **Profile** — employee info (name, company, address, phone, email) used on invoices and exports; **Home Office** section with office sq ft and total home sq ft fields and a live "Deductible portion: X%" calculation
-- **Preferences** — default start/end times for new log entries; Data Location showing current save path with a **Change...** button to migrate data to a new folder (copies all existing data, then prompts restart)
+- **Preferences** — default start/end times for new log entries; Data Location with a **Change...** button to migrate data to a new folder
-- **Expense Categories** — per-year category management with `< year >` navigation; add, edit, or delete categories; built-in categories can be edited but not deleted; "Reset to Defaults" restores the full T2125-aligned list for the selected year; new years auto-seed from the previous year's categories
+- **Expense Categories** — per-year category management; add, edit, or delete categories; each category has a **Business Use** type (100% / Fixed % / KM-based / Home office) with optional fixed-% field; colour picker for category swatch; "Reset to Defaults" restores the full T2125-aligned list

 ---

 ## First-Run Onboarding

-On first launch the app shows a 5-step setup wizard:
+On first launch the app shows a 7-step setup wizard:

 1. **Welcome** — introduction screen
-2. **Data Location** — choose iCloud Drive (recommended, auto-detected) or Local Only; custom folder also supported; path shown live
+2. **Data Location** — choose iCloud Drive (recommended, auto-detected) or Local Only; custom folder also supported
 3. **Profile** — enter your name, company, address, phone, and email
+4. **Home Office** — optional; enter office sq ft and total home sq ft to configure the home-office deduction percentage; shows live calculation
+5. **CCA Assets** — optional; add any capital assets purchased to date (laptop, vehicle, etc.) with class and cost; can be skipped and added later
-4. **First Boss** — add your first client with hourly rate, KM rate, tax rate, and income type
+6. **First Boss** — add your first client with hourly rate, KM rate, tax rate, and income type
-5. **Done** — confirmation with a summary of the chosen save location
+7. **Done** — confirmation with a summary of the chosen save location

 The wizard only appears once.
-Existing users who already have a data directory preference saved skip it entirely.
+Existing users who already have a data directory preference skip it entirely.

 ---

 ## Data Storage

-Data directory is chosen during onboarding and saved to macOS `Preferences` (`~/Library/Preferences/com.github.shanebeee.et.plist`) so the app always knows where to look on startup, independent of the data folder itself.
+Data directory is chosen during onboarding and saved to macOS `Preferences` (`~/Library/Preferences/com.github.shanebeee.et.plist`).

 **Default paths:**
 - iCloud Drive: `~/Library/Mobile Documents/com~apple~CloudDocs/EmployeeTimesheet/`
 - Local: `~/EmployeeTimesheet/`

-The data directory can be changed at any time in **Settings → Preferences → Data Location**.
-Changing it copies all existing data to the new location and saves the new path to Preferences; the app prompts for a restart.

 ```
 {data_directory}/
 ├── settings/
-│   ├── employee.json                    # Employee info
+│   ├── employee.json                    # Employee info (incl. home office sq ft)
 │   ├── bosses.json                      # Boss list
 │   ├── settings.json                    # App settings (invoice counter, default times)
-│   └── expense_categories_{year}.json   # Per-year expense categories
+│   ├── expense_categories_{year}.json   # Per-year expense categories with deduction types
+│   └── cca_assets.json                  # CCA assets (not year-scoped; span multiple years)
 ├── logs/
 │   └── yyyy-MM.json                     # Work log entries per month
 ├── invoices/